 Located at 44 E. Columbia Street on the former site of former resident and founding father of the city Hiram S. Allen, the building featured a beautiful chapel resembling that of a church.
 The Funeral Chapel was founded on the principals of kindliness, courtesy, and consideration of all people in the community.

 In 1950, Arnold C. Pederson purchased the Chippewa Falls funeral chapel.
 He added a family-style visitation room and an entryway to the original facility and operated the funeral home as Hogseth-Pederson Funeral Chapel until 1978.
 At that time William R. Volker purchased it and changed the name to Pederson-Volker Funeral Chapel & Cremation Services, as it remains today.
-Stacy Pickerign joined the staff as a funeral director in 1999 and, in January of 2012, became Bill's partner.
+Stacy Pickerign joined the staff as a funeral director in 1999, becoming a partner in 2012.

-Still operating under the same motto on which it was built, the staff at our Chippewa Falls funeral home strive to provide the highest level of service and satisfaction possible to the families we serve.
+In May of 2015, Lucas and Dana Lucier joined Pederson-Volker and continue to operate under the same motto on which it was built.
+The staff at our funeral home strives to provide the highest level of service and satisfaction possible to the families we serve.